HomeMy WebLinkAboutcoa.lu.ca.123 W Francis St.A86-95�lstOria(A� SP�1� 4 TEXT AMEND

 compatibility and sensitivity to the historic structure on the

 adjoining lot.
-During HPC's initial review for the Lot split, they
+During HPC's initial review for the Lot Split, they

 4